 Zhoushan PENAVICO applied to the SPC for retail of the case.
 The SPC dismissed the application for retrial.
 On the one hand, the SPC analyzed the principle of fault liability according to the Tort Liability Law.
 Article 6 of the Tort Liability Law provides that the actor infringing upon civil rights and interests of others by fault shall assume tort liability.
 If the actor presumed to be at fault according to the law is unable to prove otherwise, he or she shall assume the tort liability.
 Article 7 provides that, if an actor infringes upon the civil rights and interests of others and shall bear tort liability according to legal provisions regardless of whether he or she is at fault, such provisions shall prevail.
 The SPC pointed out that Chinese law does not provide whether the principle of fault liability or the principle of no-fault liability should apply to the damage caused by property preservation.
 Because causing damage by property preservation was a general infringement act, the court held that the principle of fault liability should apply to such an act.
 For the liability in tort under the principle of fault liability, the applicant for the property preservation should have a subjective fault, the objective act should be illegal, the applicant must suffer damage, and there must be a causal relationship between the applicant’s act and the damage.

 On the other hand, the core issue in the carriage of goods dispute between Dalian Fenghai and Zhoushan PENAVICO was whether Dalian Fenghai’s claim was time-barred.
 This is a controversial issue for judges.
-It would impose too strict of a duty on the applicant if the applicant was required to predict the result of the issue before the judgment was delivered.
+It would impose too strict a duty on the applicant if the applicant was required to predict the result of the issue before the judgment was delivered.
 When the applicant applies for property preservation, he will not know the final judgment of the case.
 The applicant’s prediction on the rights and obligations may not be the same as the ultimate judgment of the courts.
 It would be too harsh to the applicant if the determination of whether property preservation was valid could only be assessed by the fact that the application was supported by the court.
 It would prevent the applicant from protecting their legitimate interests through the preservation procedures.
 The judgment of the appellate court, that Zhoushan PENAVICO was liable, has proven the reasonable prediction of Dalian Fenghai with respect to the liability of Zhoushan PENAVICO.
 Based on this reasonable judgment, Dalian Fenghai applied for arrest and auction sale of the ship to protect its legitimate interests.
 It tried its best to exercise due diligence as a reasonable person without malintent or gross negligence.
 Therefore, Dalian Fenghai complied with the law in its application for the arrest of the ship.